What is a Medical Imaging Solution and How to Build it to Store & Share Medical Images?

 - More informed clinical decision making

-By checking all historical medical images of a patient which is now easily accessible under each patient’s profile, a clinician can connect the dots and make informed decisions.
+By checking all historical medical images of a patient which are now easily accessible under each patient’s profile, a clinician can connect the dots and make informed decisions.

 AI imaging solution - future of medical imaging

-A medical image hides several crucial information about a patient’s current and potential healthcare challenges.
+A medical image hides crucial information about a patient’s current and potential healthcare challenges.

-Many times, experienced healthcare providers can identify the healthcare challenges in the early stage and even predict the healthcare challenge the patient may soon face.
+Many times, experienced healthcare providers can identify the healthcare challenges in the early stage and even predict the healthcare challenge the patient may face soon.

-However, not everyone can do it, especially identifying rare healthcare challenges in the early stage by studying the medical images.
+However, not everyone can do it, especially in identifying rare healthcare challenges in the early stage by studying medical images.